ConorSNES/checklister/README.md

 # About

 Checklist application, created to learn egui framework.
+(Will probably break (because of modal system) in newer versions of egui, be warned)

-# Software and codebase licence
+# Software and Codebase Licence

 Copyright 2025 Conor SS